 Hotez and Dr. Maria Elena Bottazzi, associate dean of BCM's National School of Tropical Medicine, will serve as directors for the Medical Research Institute, and research will be conducted at the Sabin Vaccine Institute and Texas Children's Hospital Center for Vaccine Development.
 Hotez also serves as the president of the Sabin Vaccine Institute.

-SouthWest Electronic Energy recently established its Medical Research Institute under the leadership of company chairman and CEO Len Benckenstein.
+Southwest Electronic Energy recently established its Medical Research Institute under the leadership of company chair and CEO Len Benckenstein.
 The goal of the Medical Research Institute is to collaborate directly in the active conduct of medical research with the most talented and productive medical researchers available.

 Hotez, a world-renowned expert in neglected tropical diseases, came to BCM last year to establish the National School of Tropical Medicine, with a goal of training health care professionals to understand and treat the world's most pressing neglected tropical diseases that affect the world's poor.
 The School will begin training the first group of health care professionals this June through a Diploma in Tropical Medicine program.

 "One of the sad things we've found is that many patients with tropical diseases here in the United States and elsewhere go undiagnosed and untreated because the health care providers are not trained to think about these diseases," said Hotez.
 "We want to provide comprehensive training for these tropical diseases that would augment training for health care providers here and give them the tools they need to go overseas and work in low and middle income countries to provide treatment."